 All patients underwent staging laparoscopy to rule out distant metastases.
 This was followed by exploratory laparotomy and inter-aortocaval (IAC) lymph node sampling for frozen section.
 Definitive procedure was generally abandoned if IAC nodes were positive for malignancy except for select cases.
-Resectable primary GBC underwent radical cholecystectomy which included en-bloc resection of gall bladder with a non-anatomical liver wedge (2 cm liver margin) or segment IVB/V resection with regional lymphadenectomy including retropancreatic lymph nodes (station 13), common hepatic artery node (station 8) along with all the soft tissue around and in between hilar structures (station 12).
-In the initial period the decision between non anatomical wedge and segment IVB/V was taken by operative surgeon intraoperatively but since 2014 all patients were part of a randomized controlled trial (RCT) comparing wedge resection and segment IVB/V resection for GBC (CTRI/2018/05/014324).
-Selected cases with extensive liver involvement or infiltration into right portal structures underwent modified extended right hepatectomy (en-bloc resection of gall bladder along with segment V, VI, VII, VIII and IVB) with regional lymphadenectomy.
+Resectable primary GBC underwent radical cholecystectomy which included en bloc resection of the gall bladder with a non-anatomical liver wedge (2 cm liver margin) or segment IVB/V resection with regional lymphadenectomy including retropancreatic lymph nodes (station 13) and common hepatic artery nodes (station 8) along with all the soft tissue around and in between hilar structures (station 12).
+In the initial period, the decision between non-anatomical wedge and segment IVB/V was taken by operative surgeon intraoperatively, but since 2014, all patients were part of a randomized controlled trial (RCT) comparing wedge resection and segment IVB/V resection for GBC (CTRI/2018/05/014324).
+Selected cases with extensive liver involvement or infiltration into right portal structures underwent modified extended right hepatectomy (en bloc resection of the gall bladder along with segments V, VI, VII, VIII, and IVB) with regional lymphadenectomy.
 We did not perform hepato-pancreatoduodenectomy or vascular resections for GBC at our centre.
-Port sites were resected for all patients with incidental GBC before 2016 but it is not done routinely now.
+Port sites were resected for all patients with incidental GBC before 2016, but it is not done routinely now.
 Common bile duct resection and adjacent organ (colon/stomach/duodenum) resections were performed only when necessary to achieve R0 status.
 All intra operative and perioperative data was recorded.
-Post-operative complications were recorded and graded according to ClavienDindo classification[6].
+Postoperative complications were recorded and graded according to the Clavien-Dindo classification[6].
 Histopathological data for all patients were retrieved and staging was done as per AJCC 8th classification[7].

 All patients were discussed in multidisciplinary meetings for planning adjuvant therapy.
-Since January 2015 all T2/node positive GBC patients were included in an institutional RCT comparing adjuvant chemotherapy and chemoradiotherapy after radical cholecystectomy (R0 resection) [CTRI/2018/01/011296].
-The patients randomized to chemotherapy were given single agent gemcitabine 1 gm/m2 on day 1, 8 and 21 in each cycle for 6 cycles starting three weeks after surgery.
+Since January 2015, all T2/node positive GBC patients were included in an institutional RCT comparing adjuvant chemotherapy and CRT after radical cholecystectomy (R0 resection) [CTRI/2018/01/011296].
+The patients randomized to chemotherapy were given single agent gemcitabine 1 gm/m2 on days 1, 8, and 21 in each cycle for six cycles starting 3 wk after surgery.
 Chemo-radiation group received external beam radiation therapy (50.4 Gy, 1.8 Gy for 28 fractions).
 Radiation area included gall bladder fossa, tumor bed, and adjacent liver and regional nodes.
-Chemotherapy included injection 5 FU 750 mg/m2 on day 1-5 and on last days of radiotherapy in concurrent fashion.
-All patients who received NACT, completed total 6 cycles of perioperative chemotherapy.
+Chemotherapy included injection of 5-FU 750 mg/m2 on days 1-5 and on last days of radiotherapy in a concurrent fashion.
+All patients who received NACT completed a total of six cycles of perioperative chemotherapy.
 Patients with R1 resection received radiation therapy in addition to chemotherapy.

 Follow-up

-All patients were kept on regular follow up, 3 monthly for first 2 years, and 6 monthly for next 3 years.
-At each visit, physical examination and tumor markers were done (CA19-9 and CEA) was done.
-CECT whole abdomen was done 6 monthly and those with suspicious or equivocal findings underwent PET-CT followed by histological confirmation of recurrence.
+All patients were kept on regular follow-up, every 3 mo for first 2 years, and every 6 mo for next 3 years.
+At each visit, physical examination and tumor marker (CA19-9 and CEA) measurement were done.
+CECT of whole abdomen was done every 6 mo and those with suspicious or equivocal findings underwent PET-CT followed by histological confirmation of recurrence.
 All patients with recurrence were counselled for palliative therapy.

 Statistical analysis